International patients (including embassy-facilitated visitors)

-If you have health insurance, we will print insurance claim forms for you and send claims either to the insurance company or directly to you, if preferred.
+If you have health insurance, we will print insurance claim forms for you and send claims either to your insurance company or directly to you, if preferred.

 If your international insurance is not contracted or you do not have insurance, you will be required to make a pre-care deposit before your first appointment.
 This amount will be applied to the initial charges.
 If additional services are ordered by your Mayo physicians, you may be scheduled for an additional patient account appointment to collect an additional deposit or an estimate of proposed services.

-Upon completion of all visits, please stop at a registration desk to review charges that are posted and get an estimate of the services that have not yet been entered into the billing record.
+Upon completion of all visits, please return to the International Registration area to review charges that are posted and get an estimate of the services that have not yet been entered into the billing record.
 Registration staff can answer any questions you have about charges, payments, refunds and other items.
 You are expected to pay your account in full at the end of your visit.

 Contact us: International appointment offices